spinnaker/spinnaker.github.io/setup/security/authorization/service-accounts/index.md

 {% include toc %}

-Fiat Service Accounts enable the ability for automatically triggered pipelines to modify resources in protected accounts or applications.
+Service Accounts enable the ability for automatically triggered pipelines to modify resources in protected accounts or applications.
 Practically speaking, this means that a git commit could trigger a Jenkins build that could kick off a pipeline to deploy the newly built image in your access-controlled QA environment.
+Service accounts are NOT authenticated accounts but abstractions around permissions for roles.

 ## Creating service accounts